-Determine if it is in your best interest to occupy a separate residence from your spouse instead of completely dissolving your marriage.
-In the state of Tennessee, you may file for a legal separation if you feel that there are sufficient grounds for divorce and are not ready to legally terminate your marriage.
+In the state of Tennessee, you may file for a legal separation if you feel that there are sufficient grounds for divorce but you are not ready to legally terminate your marriage.
 Legal separation will not change your marital status but will allow you as a married couple to occupy separate residences.
 While legal separation primarily stipulates residency restrictions, the court may be petitioned to establish provisions on child custody, child visitation, spousal support and property issues as a part of the legal separation order.
 An absolute divorce may be granted if there is no reconciliation, a petition for divorce is filed, or if there has been two years or more of legal separation.